xaniles/CS101-Fall2019/README.md

 # school-projects
-Projects from intro to cs & data structure
+Projects and practices from intro to cs & data structure
 * PhoneBook Application
 * Balanced Brackets - by using stack